 3. Disable third-party antivirus

-If you have a third-party antivirus or other traffic or computer protection programs installed on your computer or laptop, then temporarily disable them.
-In addition, the best solution would be to remove and check the availability of the site, since in some antiviruses the firewall will work even if the function of the antivirus itself is disabled.
-Also, pay attention to whether you have installed security extensions in the browser itself.
+If you have a third-party antivirus or other traffic or computer protection programs installed on your computer or laptop, temporarily disable them.
+In addition, the best solution would be to remove and check the site’s availability since, in some antiviruses, the firewall will work even if the antivirus function is disabled.
+Also, please pay attention to whether you have installed security extensions in the browser.

 4. Reset DNS and IP

-If the site administrator changed the domain or moved the site to another server, then it takes 24 hours for the new DNS addresses of the servers to be applied on the Internet.
+If the site administrator changes the domain or moves the site to another server, it takes 24 hours for the new DNS addresses of the servers to be applied on the Internet.
 Since Windows 11 stores DNS and IP address locally for re-opening sites quickly, an error when the web page is not available is quite likely.

-Press Win + X and launch Terminal (Admin) or PowerShell (Admin), then type the below commands, in turn, pressing Enter after each.
+Press Win + X and launch Terminal (Admin) or PowerShell (Admin), then type the below commands, pressing Enter after each.
 Next, restart your PC.

 netsh int ip reset netsh winsock reset catalog ipconfig /flushdns